Marketing Career Opportunities: 9 Types of Marketing Jobs

 Marketing is defined as being the intermediary function between product development and increasing brand awareness.
 It is a term used for such career fields as advertising, public relations, media planning, sales strategy, and more.
 There are many different types of careers for marketing degrees.
 If you’re considering a job in marketing, you probably want to know what types of marketing jobs are available in the field.
-From Social Media Manager to Marketing Analyst, there are numerous marketing career options available to those who have a degree in marketing.
+From the Social Media Manager to Marketing Analyst, there are numerous marketing career options available to those who have a degree in marketing.
 Continue reading for a list of marketing career opportunities to find out which one is right for you.

 What Is A Career In Marketing?